 Display the clock on all monitors using ElevenClock

-Although the feature hasn’t been yet introduced to the general public, see the video above to get an understanding of where it’s most likely going to end up when it does roll out.
+Although the feature hasn’t been introduced to the general public, see the video above to understand where it will most likely end up when it does roll out.

 If you want to add the clock back on the Windows 11 taskbar for secondary monitors, download and install the ElevenClock utility.

-If you’re enrolled in the Windows Insider program, install the latest build version.
-The next major Windows 11 stable release will probably bring the clock icon back to the Taskbar.
+Install the latest build version if you’re enrolled in the Windows Insider program.
+The next major Windows 11 stable release will probably return the clock icon to the Taskbar.

 But don’t worry, as it is most likely going to become available to us all at the beginning of mid-2022.
 In addition to the clock, you can also show system tray icons on all monitors on Windows 11 with a few tweaks.